-Abstract: We propose a method for constructing optimal clustering via a sequence of merge steps.
+Abstract: We present a method to construct optimal clustering via a sequence of merge steps.
 We formulate the merge-based clustering as a minimum redundancy search tree, and then search the optimal clustering by a branch-and-bound technique.
-The result has theoretical interest and it can provide new insight to the problem itself.
-We introduce two suboptimal but polynomial time variants based on the proposed branch-and-bound technique.
+Optimal clustering is found regardless of the objective function used.
+We also consider two suboptimal polynomial time variants based on the proposed branch-and-bound technique.
+However, all variants are slow and has merely theoretical interest.
+We discuss the reasons for the results.